 The pretzel, or Brezel as it is known in this region, is especially popular in Southern Germany.
 Bretz’n are familiar sight at the annual Munich Oktoberfest, where Brotfrauen (bread ladies) carry super-sized pretzels in huge baskets from table to table.
 The salty snack is an essential accompaniment to the ubiquitous beer and the popular cheese spread called Obatzder.

 Get your Bavarian Pretzels

-While there are hundreds of companies manufacturing pretzels in the U.S., there are variety of importers and bakers selling original Bavarian brez’n with all the crunch and taste you remember from your visit to Germany.
+While there are hundreds of companies manufacturing pretzels in the US, there are also a variety of importers and bakers selling original Bavarian brez’n with all the crunch and taste you remember from your visit to Germany.
 These pretzels are made under the strict guidelines of the German Purity Law, using only natural ingredients, and contain no preservatives, flavorings or color additives.
 Under this law, pretzels may briefly be dipped into food-grade lye (a liquid made from baking soda or other alkaline food-grade substances) which gives the outside the crunchy texture.